Asabeneh/30-Days-Of-JavaScript/03_Day_Booleans_operators_date/03_booleans_operators_date.md

 ### Comparison Operators

-In programming we compare values, we use comparison operators to compare two values.
-We check if a value is greater or less or equal to other value.
+In programming we compare values, we use a comparison operator to compare two values.
+We check if a value is greater or less or equal to another value.

 ![Comparison Operators](../images/comparison_operators.png)
 **Example: Comparison Operators**